 - 4. (1) In certain jurisdictions, the CSA regulator may issue a CTO that prohibits trading in, and the acquisition or purchase of, securities of a reporting issuer.
-In these jurisdictions, references in this policy to a "trade" refer to a trade in, purchase of, or acquisition of securities of the reporting issuer, as applicable. - (2) In Québec, "trade" is not defined in the Securities Act (Québec).
-This policy covers all securities transactions that may be the object of an order provided for in paragraph 3 of section 265 of the Securities Act (Québec).
+In these jurisdictions, references in this policy to a "trade" refer to a trade in, acquisition of, or purchase of securities of the reporting issuer, as applicable. - (2) In Québec, "trade" is not defined in the Securities Act (Québec).
+This policy covers any activity in respect of a transaction in securities that may be the object of an order issued under paragraph 3 of section 265 of the Securities Act (Québec), other than CTOs that fall within the definition of failure-to-file cease trade order in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.

+PART 3

-PART 3 REVOCATION QUALIFICATION CRITERIA AND CONSIDERATIONS
+REVOCATION QUALIFICATION CRITERIA AND CONSIDERATIONS